averyrijos/posthumanism_and_A.I./README.md

-# Posthumanist Phenomenology and Artific
+# Posthumanist Phenomenology and Artificial Intelligence

 This repository hosts materials for the research paper “Posthumanist Phenomenology and Artificial Intelligence,” a cross-disciplinary study that blends continental philosophy with contemporary computational methods to rethink subjectivity, agency, and AI ethics[^1].
 The README provides an accessible entry point for scholars, students, and developers who wish to explore, build upon, or teach the ideas contained in the manuscript[^1].